Ayuilos/RMRK-evm/README.md

   - whitelist mint
     - same with public mint...
     - target address assignable (due to the implementation of whitelist, if you're willing, you could pay for your whitelist friend)

+### About Upgradable

+The collection created by `LightmUniversalFactory`'s `deployCollection` function will be non-upgradable by default.

+But you could write a custom init contract to take over the upgrade permission as `deployCollection` has `customInitStruct` allowing you to do a degree of customization.